irontoby/shuttleit/README.md

 # shuttleit
 Event handler for Contour Design ShuttleXpress

-## Work In Progress
+## Work (Not?)
+In Progress

 This is a perl script which reads the HID events from a Contour ShuttleXpress, and translates them into keypresses.

 This is scratching my own itch.
 I want to use mine as a media control to send play/pause/next/prev track keys and raise/lower volume in Linux.
+Thus, the actions performed by each button are hard-coded into the script.

-Hopefully I'll add some command-line options and a more convenient way of changing what each control does without having to hack the main script.
+The next logical steps would be to add command-line options for `--debug`, `--daemon`, etc., as well as a better way for changing what each button does, but since it already does what I need I'm not sure I'll get around to it.
+Feel free to email me or add an Issue if you'd like to request something.
+Of course patches are welcome too!

 ## Installation / Use

+I've only tested this on Ubuntu 14.04, but it should work on any system where a device file can be created to read inputs from.

 1. Copy 90-shuttlexpress.rules to your udev rules directory.
 On Ubuntu, this is `/etc/udev/rules.d`:

         sudo cp 90-shuttlexpress.rules /etc/udev/rules.d

+   The purpose of this entry is to tell the udev subsystem that it should create a worl-readable device file entry at `/dev/shuttlexpress` any time the device is plugged in.
+That way, the script can be run by any user without root privileges.

 2. Plug your ShuttleXpress into a USB port and verify that the device `/dev/shuttlexpress` got created.
 Recent versions of Ubuntu use `inotify`